 Deborah Booth is an active recorder and flute performer of historical and modern instruments, and the co-founder and director of Ensemble BREVE.
-Performances include the Handel & Haydn Society, the Orchestra of St. Luke‘s, Boston Early Music Festival, Amherst Early Music, Trinity Bach Vespers (NYC), Dorian Baroque Orchestra, Big Apple Baroque, recorder soloist with the Ciompi Quartet, Gotham City Baroque Orchestra, Long Island Baroque Ensemble, St. Michael’s Baroque, Bacchanalia Baroque Ensemble, and Ivory Consort.
+Performances include the Handel & Haydn Society, the Orchestra of St. Luke‘s, Boston Early Music Festival, Amherst Early Music, Trinity Bach Vespers (NYC), St. Michael’s Baroque Ensemble, Dorian Baroque Orchestra, Big Apple Baroque, recorder soloist with the Ciompi Quartet, Gotham City Baroque Orchestra, Long Island Baroque Ensemble, Bacchanalia Baroque Ensemble, Ivory Consort and the Bacheler Consort.
 Ms. Booth has toured extensively in the United States, Europe, Mexico, and South America.
 Recent performances include

 Kleine Musik, a project featuring 17th and 21st century settings of

 “Kleine Geistliche Konzerte” by Heinrich Schutz and Ivan Moody (U. S. Premiere) and performances of Monteverdi’s opera,

 L’incoronazione di Poppea at the Borden Auditorium at Manhattan School of Music.
 In 2016 Ms. Booth was the flute soloist for

 Mozart’s Concerto in G Major with Big Apple Baroque.